 - Stop by the Monastery of Panagia Tourliani in Ano Mera

 Tinos is a lovely little island in the northern part of the Cyclades that has something of a magical air about it.
 What Tinos lacks in size, it more than makes up for in charm and character.

-If you are looking for a peaceful summer getaway, you will surely love Tinos.
+This is one of the best islands near Athens if you are looking for a peaceful summer getaway.
 The beaches here are calm and relaxed and lack the crowds that plague many of the more popular Cycladic islands.